“CANNOT MEND – Mary Roberts, alias “Zulu,” was charged with being drunk and disorderly in Mardol [Shrewsbury], on Saturday night.

 ln reply to Mr. Walton, prisoner said she did not steal the shilling, but it was her own shilling taken away from her by a young man.

-In answer to the Bench, the officer stated that all the reply she would make to his inquiries was that she wanted her shilling.
+In answer to the Bench, the officer stated that all she would say when he asked her anything was that she wanted her shilling.

 If he had known she had been robbed he would have assisted her to recover her money.